Nonequilibrium thermometry via an ensemble of initially correlated qubits: Proof of Eq. ( )

 \section{Proof of Eq.~(\ref{trace_squeezed})}

-In order to derive the expression of the partial trace given in Eq.~(\ref{trace_squeezed}), let us first focus on the non-rotated squeezed state of Eq.~(\ref{squeezed_state}).
+In order to derive the expression of the partial trace given in Eq.~(\ref{trace_squeezed}), let us analyze the squeezed spin state of Eq.~(\ref{eq:squeezed_state}).
 Recall that this state belongs to the bosonic subspace of the $N$-qubit Hilbert space, and can therefore be expressed as a combination of $N+1$ orthogonal Fock states:

 Here, the notation $|N-k,k\rangle$ refers to a bosonic Fock state with $N-k$ particles in the qubit state $|0\rangle$ and $k$ particles in the qubit state $|1\rangle$ and $\binom{N}{k}$ denotes the binomial coefficient $N!/[(N-k)!k!]$.